 This comes at a time when the coronavirus pandemic has emboldened employees to ask for work on their own terms.
-Employers will be expected to offer far more flexible solutions — like more holidays, shorter work weeks and remote work — in order to retain talent and keep them happy.
+Employers will be expected to offer far more flexible solutions — like more holidays, shorter work weeks, good work schedules, and remote work — in order to retain talent and keep them happy.

 Create Constantly Evolving Objective and Key Results

 OKRs, popularized by Google, are an essential part of knowing what your business wants to achieve and creating actionable ways to reach those aims.
 Companies should work on a special day to outline what they want to achieve each quarter and then split this down into other aims.
 For example, if you want to gain 1,000 extra followers on social media, you might want to have a key aim of getting 333 a month.
 By having these clear aims laid out from the beginning, this will then allow you to define what your own peak performance looks like before putting in place ways to meet those aims.

 Have Ongoing Performance Reviews